krzentner/language-world/data/basic_md/reach.md

 Hello.
 Today I would like you to help me control a robot.
 The robot has a single gripper that it can use to grab small objects.

+The task `peg-insert-side` requires the robot to grab the peg and insert it into the hole from the side.
+To grab the peg and insert it into the hole from the side reliably, the robot should perform the following steps:
+    - When the robot's gripper is not vertically aligned with the peg, the robot should put gripper above peg.
+    - When peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper, the robot should grab peg.
+    - When the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole, the robot should align peg to hole.
+    - When peg is horizontally aligned with hole, the robot should insert peg into hole.

 The task `button-press-topdown` requires the robot to push the button down from above.
 To push the button down from above reliably, the robot should perform the following steps:
     - When the robot's gripper is not vertically aligned with button, the robot should put gripper above button.